Scattering of Light: An overview of the various forms of light scattering

 Raman is an inelastic scattering mechanism where the frequency of the scattered radiation is changed by the gain or loss of energy which corresponds to energy levels in an atom or molecule.
 The process is used for many forms of diagnostic analysis.
-Raman scattering is very weak and is typically much smaller than the Rayleigh scattered light so great care must be taken extract the Raman signal from the Rayleigh signal, particularly for small frequency shifts.
-For detail see the Raman application notes in the Chemistry section.
+Raman scattering is very weak and is typically much smaller than the Rayleigh scattered light, so great care must be taken extract the Raman signal from the Rayleigh signal, particularly for small frequency shifts.
+For detail please see this Raman application note.

 Thompson scattering is an elastic scattering mechanism where light is scattered by charged particles.
 A comparable form of scattering called Compton scattering is an inelastic form of Thompson scattering which occurs when the energy of the incident radiation starts to become comparable to the rest energy of the charged particle.
 Compton scattering is the main attenuation mechanism of x-rays that provides the contrast in medical x-ray photographs.